christophersmith/nestjs-rest-orm-user-microservice/README.md

-# NestJS + TypeORM REST User Microservice
+# NestJS + TypeORM + Swagger REST User Microservice

-This is an example project using NestJS and TypeORM to demonstrate a Node.js-based REST microservice.
+An example NestJS project that uses TypeORM to demonstrate a Node.js-based REST microservice.
+This example compliments my [Lab Notes: Looking at NestJS for Web Apps – Overview, Performance, Thoughts](https://blog.missiondata.com/lab-notes-looking-at-nestjs-for-web-apps-overview-performance-thoughts/) blog article where I provide an overview of NestJS, discuss performance, and wrap up with thoughts from a developer perspective.

+This application uses TypeORM and Swagger to implement a simple REST microservice using the _default_ NestJS configuration.
+The REST endpoints allow you to retrieve and manage user records from a Microsoft SQL Server database.
+You are able to get a list of all users, get one user, create a user, update a user, and delete a user.
+All client input, like user identifiers or details, is validated.

 ## Requirements